 Blue staters: practical and less guilt

 Blues feel a lot less guilty.
 They love sex, too, but don’t think it should be saved for marriage.

 They think it should be saved for college.
 And that’s partly from fears that early parenthood could harm collegiate and career chances.
 Their 20s is the time for sex play.
 Their 30s is the time for marriage and family.
 So blues are behind reds by about a decade.

 But then again, college-pursuing reds behave almost the same as their azure peers.

 Unless they are also religious females.
 (Really, reds aren’t all devout!)
 These women are much more likely to live out red state ideals: no sex, married sex, relationship sex.
 And nothing too kinky.
 But they are the most likely to use contraception.

 Maybe more purple than red or blue?

 So, despite gender, politics, religion, ideology and geography – all those things that seem to separate us — we are actually a lot more alike than different.
 When you get right down to it, we are all looking a bit lavender.

 Related Posts on BroadBlogs

-Posted on August 11, 2014, in feminism, men, psychology, relationships, reproductive rights, sex, women and tagged blue states, feminism, men, psychology, red states, relationships, reproductive rights, sex, women.
+Posted on August 11, 2014, in feminism, men, psychology, relationships, reproductive rights, sex and sexuality, women and tagged blue states, feminism, men, psychology, red states, relationships, reproductive rights, sex and sexuality, women.
 Bookmark the permalink.
 8 Comments.